Scientific Name

 Origin

-This succulent is a natural hybrid that results from a cross between Aeonium lindleyi and Aeonium tabuliforme.
+Aeonium ×anagense is a natural hybrid that results from a cross between Aeonium lindleyi and Aeonium tabuliforme.
 It occurs on rocks by the coast below Taganana in the northeast of Tenerife, Canary Islands, at elevations of about 1,480 feet (450 m).

 Description

-Aeonium ×anagense, also known as Aeonium 'Pancakes', is a small shrubby succulent with a slender upright stem and few bare branches that terminate in flat rosettes of overlapping, green, velvety leaves.
-It grows up to 8 inches (20 cm) tall.
-Leaves are spoon-shaped, up to 2 inches (5 cm) long, and up to 1 inch (2.5 cm) wide.
-They are thick, fleshy, covered with short soft hair, and with mixed long and short cilia along the margins.
-Flowers are pale yellow, star-shaped, and appear in lax inflorescences in spring.
+Aeonium ×anagense, also known as Aeonium 'Pancakes', is a small, shrubby succulent with a slender, upright stem and few bare branches that terminate in flat rosettes of green, velvety, overlapping leaves.
+It can grow up to 8 inches (20 cm) tall.
+The leaves are spoon-shaped and can measure up to 2 inches (5 cm) long and 1 inch (2.5 cm) wide.
+They are fleshy, covered with short, soft hair, and have margins lined with mixed long and short cilia.

 This hybrid resembles Aeonium tabuliforme but has a different growth habit and less dense, much smaller rosettes.